TheTecj/Portfolio/content/en/post/project-1.md

 ![General image 2](/images/Real-Estate-General2.jpeg)

-In this section we habe general portfolio information: net value, KPIs and a map to analysis geogephical information of properties
+In this section we have general portfolio information: net value, KPIs and a map to analysis geogephical information of properties

 **Individual analysis**